TaleStation/TaleStation/jollystation_modules/README.md

 ```

 - What DOES matter: The formatting of the first part of the comment!
-The comment MUST start with `// NON-MODULE`, space included, exact number of forward slashes, capitalized.
+The comment MUST start with `// NON-MODULAR`, space included, exact number of forward slashes, capitalized.

 - What doesn't matter: what follows above. `// NON-MODULAR CHANGE`, `// NON-MODULAR CHANGE START`, `// NON-MODULAR CHANGES`, `// NON-MODULAR CHANGE: I did stuff`